Björk, Metronomy and Groove Armada to headline this year's Bluedot

 — bluedot (@bluedotfestival) February 12, 2020

-Other acts appearing at the festival this year include Spiritualized, Roisin Murphy, Squarepusher, e Tangerine Dream, Ride, Daniel Avery, EOB (the new solo project of Radiohead’s Ed O’Brien), Pussy Riot and Chk Chk Chk.
+Other acts appearing at the festival this year include Spiritualized, Roisin Murphy, Squarepusher, Tangerine Dream, Ride, Daniel Avery, EOB (the new solo project of Radiohead’s Ed O’Brien), Pussy Riot and Chk Chk Chk.

 Last year, New Order and Hot Chip joined Kraftwerk as the headliners of Bluedot festival.